 Lettice Ramsey reluctantly retired on her 80th birthday in 1978, and sold her Cambridge studio.
-She had hoped that it would continue as a working studio, her grandson told me, but the next owner’s business was not successful, and he sold the studio and extensive archive of photographic plates to Peter Lofts (who now owns the copyright to almost all Ramsey & Muspratt’s photographs).
-In 1978 the two women were photographed in their respective Oxford and Cambridge studios by John Lawrence-Jones for a Sunday Times magazine article called ‘The Photographers of Golden Youth’ by Francis Wyndham.
-This was the first time since the 1930s that their work had been recognized in the national media, and the magazine featured a range of their most famous (and infamous) subjects.
+She had hoped that it would continue as a working studio, her grandson told me, but the next owner’s business was not successful, and he sold the studio and extensive archive of photographic plates to Peter Lofts (who now owns the copyright to almost all Ramsey & Muspratt’s photographs, and kindly permitted me to reproduce Ramsey’s photographs of Sylvia Plath and Ted Hughes here).
+In 1978 Helen Muspratt and Lettice Ramsey were photographed separately in their respective Oxford and Cambridge studios by John Lawrence-Jones for a Sunday Times magazine article called ‘The Photographers of Golden Youth’ by Francis Wyndham.
+This was the first time since the 1930s that their work had been recognized in the national media, and the magazine featured a range of their most famous, and infamous, subjects from the 1930s.

 Lettice Ramsey died in 1985, so she did not live to see the recognition belatedly given to Ramsey & Muspratt’s achievements as women photographers: a selection of Helen Muspratt’s photographs were exhibited at Oxford’s Bodleian Libraries in 2020.
 Their photographs also featured in a Channel 4 programme, ‘Five Women Photographers’ in 1986 when Muspratt’s work featured in a major exhibition at the Bradford Museum of Film and Photography, reassessing the work of 20th-century female photographers, which toured the country for two years.
 In 2015 the portrait photographer Jane Bown went to Dorset to take Muspratt’s photograph for the Observer.
 It was a shame, as Jessica Sutcliffe writes, that Lettice Ramsey was not around to enjoy their renewed fame.
 “She, of all people, would have enjoyed the attention, appreciation, and, most of all, the accompanying parties”.